hyperledger/toc/project-reports/2023/2023-Q3-Hyperledger-Iroha.md

 # Project Health

-Currently, active maintenance of Iroha 1 has stopped and there are no plans for major releases.
+Currently, active maintenance of Iroha 1 has stopped, and there are no plans for major releases.
 The release `2.0.0-pre-rc.18` is officially merged and stable as of July 31th.

 All Iroha 2 developers are now fully onboarded and at maximum productivity.